saisrikark/pproftoggle/README.md

 ## Description

+pprof is a tool to view resources used by go applications.
-Visit [pprof](https://github.com/google/pprof) for more information.
+Visit [pprof](https://github.com/google/pprof) for more information about it.

 ## Features